Quansight/Quansight-website/apps/labs/posts/pandas_expressions.md

 2  19  19  19
 ```

-Bet that's not what you were expecting!
-Time to learn how to do better.

-## Express yourself

-Let's rewrite the above using expressions:
+Let's now rewrite the above using the new `pd.col` syntax:

 ```python
 df.assign(